 The brand now carries ten commercial variants, namely the flagship original Crown Royal, Crown Royal Black, Crown Royal Reserve, Crown Royal XR, Crown Royal Maple Finished, Crown Royal XO, Crown Royal Regal Apple, Crown Royal Northern Harvest Rye, Crown Royal Hand-Selected Barrel, and Crown Royal Monarch 75th Anniversary Blend.

-Crown Royal is sometimes touted as “a blend of 50 distinct, full bodied whiskies matured in white oak barrels…” Of course, the ages of the various whiskies used in each blend range widely from the relatively young to the relatively well-aged.
-Additionally, the distillates of various grains, including corn, rye, wheat and barley, are aged in a large variety of oak casks, including those previously used for aging bourbon whiskey back when the company was still owned by Sagram.
+Crown Royal is sometimes touted as “a blend of 50 distinct, full-bodied whiskies matured in white oak barrels.”
+Of course, the ages of the various whiskies used in each blend range widely, from the relatively young to the relatively well-aged.
+Additionally, the distillates of various grains, including corn, rye, wheat, and barley, are aged in a large variety of oak casks, including those previously used for aging bourbon whiskey back when the company was still owned by Sagram.
 As expected, each particular distillate, when matured, will also yield a distinctive spirit.
-All these factors go into the preparation of a blend for a Crown Royal label for a particular batch.
-For instance, Crown Royal XR, introduced in 2006, was made from a blend which includes the last batches of whiskey distilled at the now-closed Waterloo and Lasalle distilleries.
-For another, there is Crown Royal Hand-Selected Barrel, introduced May 2015, which was made from a single barrel rye that is being produced from the brand’s Coffey rye still.
+All these factors go into the preparation of a blend for the Crown Royal label for a particular batch.
+For instance, Crown Royal XR, introduced in 2006, was made from a blend that included the last batches of whiskey distilled at the now-closed Waterloo and Lasalle distilleries.
+Another is the Crown Royal Hand-Selected Barrel, introduced in May 2015, which was made from a single barrel of rye that was produced by the brand’s Coffey rye still.

 Jim Beam is a brand of bourbon whiskey owned and produced by Beam Suntory.
-Claimed to be “made using a secret recipe for more than 200 years,” it is one of the world’s leading made-in-Kentucky whiskey brand.
+It is claimed to be “made using a secret recipe for more than 200 years,” and is one of the world’s leading made-in-Kentucky whiskey brands.
 Many now consider Jim Beam part of the American tradition.

-Under federal law, all straight bourbon must be made of a grain mix of at least 51-percent corn; distilled at no higher than 160-proof or 80-percent ABV; free of any additives other than water; aged in new, charred white oak barrels; entered into the aging barrels at no higher than 125-proof or 62.5-percent ABV, aged for a minimum of 2 years; and finally, bottled at no less than 80-proof or 40-percent ABV.
-Jim Beam whiskey products are aged for at least four years, twice as long as government’s minimum requirement.
+Under federal law, all straight bourbon must be made of a grain mix of at least 51 percent corn, distilled at no higher than 160-proof or 80-percent ABV; free of any additives other than water, aged in new, charred white oak barrels; entered into the aging barrels at no higher than 125-proof or 62.5-percent ABV, aged for a minimum of 2 years; and finally, bottled at no less than 80-proof or 40-percent ABV.
+Jim Beam whiskey products are aged for at least four years, twice as long as the government’s minimum requirement.
 Additionally, it uses a special strain of yeast for the fermentation process that dates back to the Prohibition era.

 Jack Daniel’s is a brand of Tennessee whiskey that is owned and produced by the Brown-Foreman Corporation.
 Distilled at the historic Jack Daniel Distillery in Lynchburg, Tennessee, Jack Daniel’s is considered the top selling American whiskey in the world.
 It is one of just four recognized Tennessee whiskey brands, the other three being George Dickel, Collier and McKeel, and Benjamin Prichard’s.